martinkearn/Bot-Banko/README.md

 # Banko

 **This repo is based on a preview version of the Bot Framework and is not a good reference right now.
-Work is undereway to upgrade to the final version and this message will be removed when that work is complete.
+Work is underway to upgrade to the final version and this message will be removed when that work is complete.
 Use the official samples in the meantime: https://github.com/Microsoft/BotBuilder-Samples**

 This is a very simple bot used to demonstrate several [Cognitive Services Luis](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/) capabilities with the [C# Bot Framework V4 SDK](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0) and [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/).